Ordinary3/Rotary-Encoder-NeoPixel-Fidget/README.md

-# Arduino Neopixel Rotary Fidget Toy
+## Arduino Neopixel Rotary Fidget Toy
-A fun fidget thing made with Arduino IDE with Neopixels
+#Overview

+This project utilizes the Adafruit NeoPixel library to control a NeoPixel ring with various modes of operation, including color cycling, brightness adjustment, and strobe effects.
+The primary interface is a rotary encoder, which allows users to navigate between different modes and adjust parameters.

-designed using Kicad v.6 and uses Neopixel.h
+PCB was designed using Kicad v.6

 Might remake the whole code using Fastled.h